kornkid010/multi-gallery-example/README.md

 1. Automatically populates the value for "rel" in color box, based on the directories that are created in the 'galleries' folder.

+5/14
+2. fixed a bug where color box wont work if one of the galleries created has a space in the name.
+3. added the start to the admin panel. access at http://trend-source.com/multi-gallery-example/admin/ email me if you want the user/pw to test the gallery creation and upload.